 If you had one of each in front of you, it would be very easy to see the difference between the two.
 I found it harder to photograph.
 I was able to stand a dime up in the groove to show the difference in radius.
 The dime in the low lip rim almost “fits” into the groove.
 The dime in the high lip rim doesn’t drop down into the groove and allows lots of light to come through below it.

 The low lip rim The high lip rim

-Here you see it with a wire laying on the high center part of the rim.
-On the low lip rim it has far more distance down to the lip.
-On the high lip rim it is nearly touching the lip.
+Here you see it with a wire laying on the high central part of the rim.
+On the low lip rim, it has far more distance down to the lip.
+On the high lip rim, it is nearly touching the lip.

 The early series Earles fork BMW from 55-mid 57 has a different hub and spoke pattern.
 As a result, the spokes are shorter.
-More useful info on this issue in another article.
-Some of the sport model R69, had a high lip rim.
+Read more useful info on this issue in another article.
+Some of the sports model R69 had a high lip rim.
 That rim is different than the later high lip rim due to the spoke angle etc. Little is known (by me) about this early high lip rim.
 It seems that the high lip rim disappeared from mid 57 to around 61.